 The downside of the way Kara is written in “Killers of Krypton,” and many a modern day Supergirl comic, is that she’s often written as an unsure teenager.
 I’ve never cared for this approach myself and don’t see why the character can’t be written as a little more confident, especially when she’s supposed to be older than Superman.
-The bumbling but loveable dork may work for a teenage audience who loves Taylor Swift (maybe that’s what they’re going for?), but for me, not so much.
+The bumbling but loveable dork may work for a teenage audience who loves Taylor Swift, but for me, not so much.
+Then again, maybe that’s what they’re going for.

-While volume 1 ends on a cliffhanger, it’s still a solid beginning.
+Volume 1 ends on a cliffhanger, but it’s still a solid opening chapter.
 For me, I hope the Rogol Zaar nonsense is resolved soon, but if the creative team for this Supergirl storyline decides to take their time, it’s fine by me.

 All in all, a solid read.